HaukeBartsch/MagickBox/code/documentation/docs/source/Classification.rst

 "operator" : ">"
   True if value in the DICOM file is greater.

+"operator" : "exist"
+  True if the tag exists (can be empty).

+"operator" : "notexist"
+  True if the tag does not exist.

 "operator" : "regexp"
   Default (non-numeric) regular expression match.